One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 But, 1957 was all about seamer Norman Kitson who had a devastating season taking 81 wickets at 11.02.
 In the next two seasons Kitson was instrumental in consolidating his team taking 103 league wickets in all.

-An indication of the club’s progress was their appearance as a second division club in the Priestley Cup final against Bradford Park Avenue.
-In a spirited performance Bierley lost by four wickets but proved they could mix it with the top flight clubs.
+An indication of the club’s progress was their appearance as a second division club in the Priestley Cup Final against Bradford Park Avenue.
+In a spirited performance Bierley lost by 4 wickets but proved they could mix it with the top flight clubs.

 Gunn was immensely brave and capable of standing up to the medium quick bowlers even on sporty wickets.
-He made his first-class debut for Sussex against Gloucestershire in 1961.
-Gunn made limited appearances for Sussex over the next seven seasons, mostly due to the presence of England’s Jim Parks in the Sussex squad.
+He made his first-class debut for Sussex against Gloucestershire in 1961, but made limited appearances over the next seven seasons, mostly due to the presence of England’s Jim Parks in the Sussex squad.
 He made 41 first-class appearances, the last of which came against Gloucestershire in 1967.

-A specialist wicketkeeper with limited batting skills, he scored a total of 179 runs at an average of 5.11, with a highest score of 19 not out.
-Behind the stumps he took 109 catches and made five stumpings.
+A specialist wicket-keeper with limited batting skills, he scored a total of 179 runs at an average of 5.11, with a high score of 19 not out.
+Behind the stumps he took 109 catches and made 5 stumpings.
 He gained his Sussex cap in 1965 and left following the 1968 season.

-At the onset of the sixties in 1960 prolific batsman Brian Lymbery introduced himself at Bierley as a star in the making by scoring 552 runs.
+At the onset of the sixties in 1960 prolific batsman Brian Lymbery, above, introduced himself at Bierley as a star in the making by scoring 552 runs.

-Bierley started to recruit players with county associations or prospects in the sixties and 21-year-old Jack Birkenshaw, a right-arm off-spinner with a yen for attacking shots down the order, first made his mark in 1961.
+Bierley started to recruit players with county associations or prospects in the sixties and 21 year old Jackie Birkenshaw, a right arm off-spinner with a yen for attacking shots down the order, first made his mark in 1961.

-He had limited success with the ball, but in nine innings scored 353 runs at 70.60 with a top score of 85 not out.
+He had limited success with the ball, but in nine innings scored 353 runs at 70.60 with a top score of 85*.
 He continued to play spasmodically for Bierley in the following two years but met with limited success apart from a not out century in 1963.

 In 1962, despite a top pro batsman in Eddie Slingsby (667 runs), former county player Lewis Pickles (461 runs), and the redoubtable seamers in Brian Redfearn and Kitson (51 wkts), Bierley still finished in a lowly position.
 This was indicative of the strength of the league at the time.